maketadickson/retail_sales_customer_analytics/README.md

 ON o.customerid = cs.customerid;
 ```

-**13: For each product, show its product name, category name, and the total quantity sold***
+**Task 13: For each product, show its product name, category name, and the total quantity sold***

 ```sql
 SELECT